PatronSaintOwl/ops/README.md

 All contributions are welcome!

-This is a huge project, and the knowledge of everyone is needed ;) Even if it's just to send tips or discuss about the general architecture, don't hesitate to post issues!
+This is a huge project, and the knowledge of everyone is needed.
+Even if it's just to send tips or discuss about the general architecture, don't hesitate to post issues!

 To contribute: